Julián Javier

 A light-hitting defensive specialist, he was nicknamed "Hoolie" by his teammates, and "the Phantom" by teammate Tim McCarver for his ability to avoid baserunners sliding into second base.
 Javier was an integral figure in the history and development of baseball in the Dominican Republic, founding multiple baseball leagues as well as the Gigantes del Cibao of the Dominican Winter League.
 His son Stan Javier, also played in Major League Baseball.
 In 2022, Javier was inducted into the St. Louis Cardinals Hall of Fame.

 Early life

-Julian became a well-known baseball phenomenon in his hometown of San Francisco de Macoris.
+Javier became a well-known baseball phenomenon in his hometown of San Francisco de Macoris.
 As an amateur, he was a third baseman as well as a power hitter.
 It is legend that he has hit the longest home runs in the high school stadiums of San Francisco de Macoris to this date.
 He went on to represent the Dominican Republic in the 1955 Pan American Games, although he did not see much playing time, the team went on to win the first gold medal for the Dominican Republic at a Pan American Games.
 That team also had another future all-star major leaguer Felipe Alou.